Program Summary - Spring 2022

 Salzburg is a magnificent city nestled on the Salzach River in the Austrian Alps.

-It’s full of medieval and baroque buildings, surrounding by snow-capped alpine peaks, is impossibly picturesque and seems as if it’s sprung straight from a fairy tale.
+It’s full of medieval and baroque buildings, surrounded by snow-capped alpine peaks, is impossibly picturesque and seems as if it’s sprung straight from a fairy tale.

 The city centre (A UNESCO World Heritage Site) is one of the best preserved old town centres in all of Europe.